 Anderson also opened the floor to attendees.

 "I can't help but think the gunman is mentally ill," city resident Kate Drury told the audience.
 "What was a mentally ill person doing with a gun?
+There are things we can do to prevent ill people from doing these things."

 Shelby Giaccarini, a teacher's aid in a Greylock Elementary School Kindergarten class, said she heard about the shooting after leaving school mid-day for a dentist appointment.